A University of Cambridge tradition since 1300

 A University of Cambridge tradition since at least 1300, the Sermons Before the University challenge us to consider faith more thoughtfully.

-University Sermons have inspired the Reformation, the Abolitionist movement, and more.
+University Sermons have inspired the English Reformation, the Abolitionist movement, and more.
 Each year prominent women and men from many different traditions deliver Sermons on topics of particular interest to students.
 The services are very simple, last about an hour, and are open to all.

 Upcoming University Sermons